ifnspaml/EC-Evaluation-Toolbox/README.md

 param.len_sec = 8;                  % Condition section lengths
 ```

 Choose test_condition = 0 for normal generation without preceeding convergence sections (you still can simulate STFE/STNE by disabling components in the evaluation macro script).
 The length of the sections can be controlled via the len_sec parameter.
+An example application can be found in [our journal]() in Section IV.A/B.

 #### Far-End Excitation and Nonlinearity